Dimer models and the special McKay correspondence: Zigzag paths and characteristic polygons

+We use the relation between zigzag paths and the characteristic polygon to show that the characteristic polygon changes as expected under the operation.

-Let $([z_i])_{i=1}^k$ be the set of slopes of zig-zag paths ordered cyclically starting from any zig-zag path.
-Here $k$ is the number of zig-zag paths and some of the slopes may coincide in general.
+Let $([z_i])_{i=1}^k$ be the sequence of slopes of zigzag paths ordered cyclically starting from any zigzag path.
+Here $k$ is the number of zigzag paths, and some of the slopes may coincide in general.
 Define another sequence $(w_i)_{i=1}^r$ in $\bZ^2$ by $w_0 = 0$ and

-where $[z_{i+1}]'$ is obtained from $[z_{i+1}]$ by rotating 90 degrees.
-Note that one has $ w_r = 0 $ since every edge is contained in exactly two zigzag paths with differnt directions and therefore the homology classes of the zig-zag paths add up to zero.
-One can define a lattice polytope by taking the convex hull of $(w_i)_{i=1}^r$.
-The following theorem is proved by Gulotta for properly ordered dimer models.
-The same result follows for consistent dimer models as a corollary to Proposition \ref{prop:preservation-of-consistency}:
+where $[z_{i+1}]'$ is obtained from $[z_{i+1}]$ by rotating by 90 degrees in the positive direction.
+Note that one has $ w_r = 0 $ since every edge is contained in exactly two zigzag paths whose directions on that edge is opposite, and hence the homology classes of the zigzag paths add up to zero.
+The convex hull of $(w_i)_{i=1}^r$ is called the {\em zigzag polygon}.